speedingplanet/intuit-feb-react/src/labs.md

 ...and then clicks toggle from that point.

 Suggested sort indicators: You could use "V" for descending and "^" for ascending.
 Or you could go with emojis: 🔼 / 🔽, ⏫ / ⏬, ⬆️ / ⬇️.
 Or you could find some images!

+## Lab 5: Iterative content

+Using the information in src/data/people.ts, iterate over the content in the people array to generate a row for each person.
+Use this in the context of the Grid component we've been working with.

+Work in src/labs/Lab05.tsx.
+Working on a git branch will be easier for managing updates.

+Feel free to start with a big component (maybe GridBody?) that has all the row and cell generating code.
+After you get it to work, consider refactoring into smaller components (GridBody contains GridRows which contain GridCells?) as needed.

+## Lab 6: Implementing sort

+The moment we've been waiting for!
+Implementing a sort.
+We will talk about the challenges of sorting content, and then try to implement it in our Grid.